-Out in the Old West
+Old West Roots

-American Indian Heritage
+Indigenous American Heritage

-Situated in the hills 56 kilometers west of Durango, Mesa Verde Country is the archaeological center of the USA.
+Situated in the hills 56 kilometers west of Durango, Mesa Verde Country is the archaeological heart of the USA.
 At Mesa Verde National Park, a UNESCO World Heritage Site, see some of the most well-preserved cliff dwellings of the Ancestral Puebloans.
-Other notable places to see prehistoric, native archaeology include the Ute Mountain Tribal Park, Hovenweep National Monument, the Anasazi Heritage Center, Crow Canyon Archaeological Center, Canyons of the Ancients and Chimney Rock National Monument.
+Other notable places to see prehistoric, indigenous archaeology include the Ute Mountain Tribal Park, Hovenweep National Monument, the Anasazi Heritage Center, Crow Canyon Archaeological Center, Canyons of the Ancients and Chimney Rock National Monument.
 On the Fort Lewis College campus, the Center of Southwest Studies displays colorful Navajo and Pueblo art, handicrafts and artifacts.